fiuxxed/fiuxxed-autotyper/README.md

 ### Fixed
 - finally f***ing fixed Always on Top from not working
 - fixed file explorer from crashing on run

+### What's next?
+- making the AI more trained
+- fixing the proccess selector going behind the window for Scan and Math tabs

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)